 A model we recently tested, the Instant Pot Airfryer Pressure Cooker, has a filter that soaks up oils and odours to stop smells permeating your kitchen.
 This might be handy, but bear in mind that you'll have to buy extra filters so that'll add to the cost of your machine.

-Recently, some air fryers that have come through our test kitchen have new cooking modes and functions like keep warm, dehydrate, grill, bake, and more.
+Some of the air fryer models that have come through our test kitchen lately have new cooking modes and functions like keep warm, dehydrate, grill, bake, and more.

 If you're considering a multifunctional air fryer, just remember that each extra function will push the price up, so before you buy one that has 45 different functions, ask yourself whether you'll really use them.